AVEVA/CONNECT-data-services-developer-docs/Content_Portal/set-up/clients-concept.md

 Hybrid clients are used by native and server-side web applications.
 This client utilizes the user credentials to authenticate with the identity provider.
 Once the user is authenticated, then the server-side client steps in and server-to-server communication commences.
 Authentication can be performed using any browser.
 The server-side code retrieves an access token and a refresh token can also be provided.

-### <a name="hybrid-client-pi-core"></a>Hybrid client PI Core counterpart
+### <a name="hybrid-client-pi-server"></a>Hybrid client PI Server counterpart

-Hybrid clients have no direct PI Core equivalent, but they are similar to the combined behavior of a trust and mappings in PI Data Archive.
+Hybrid clients have no direct PI Server equivalent, but they are similar to the combined behavior of a trust and mappings in PI Data Archive.
 These clients are similar to trusts because they only allow users to access OCS if the application that uses them meets certain criteria, for example, the application must be served at a specific URL.
 However, like a mapping, hybrid clients require the user to authenticate as a known user account within the tenant.

 ### <a name="hybrid-client-bp"></a>Hybrid client best practices